juliapampus/DataspaceConnector/docs/pages/deployment/logging.md

 </Logger>
 ```

-The `AppenderRef` of the Logger controls the output of the log.
+The `AppenderRef` of the logger controls the output of the log.
 Add or remove elements of type
 `AppenderRef` to add additional outputs or remove existing ones.

 The Dataspace Connector offers preconfigured appenders.
 For logging to console use `ConsoleAppender`